 The Texas Library Association and the Texas Association of School Librarians provide a successful model in advocating for library media specialists and library services to be included in the instructional definition after Texas Governor Rick Perry issued an executive order mandating that 65% of education dollars be spent on instruction.

 Despite the NCES classification, Texas persuaded their legislators to include library media specialists and library services as instructional costs.
-Refer to the Texas Association of School Librarians legislative page.
 Texas librarians were aware of state legislation and involved from the beginning.
 They urged library supporters to contact their senators and representatives to restore language "that specifies that direct instruction costs includes the district's expenses related to instruction and instructional resources and media services, as had been proposed in committee drafts of the bill."
 They informed their membership of who the co-chairs of the conference committee were, how to contact their representatives, and they were given contact information for the Speaker of the House, the Lt.
 Governor, and the Governor.